LearnWeb3DAO/Flash-Loans/README.md

     expect(remainingBalance.lt(BALANCE_AMOUNT_DAI)).to.be.true;
 ```

-To run the test you can on your terminal simply execute
+To run the test you can simply execute on your terminal:

 ```bash
 npx hardhat test